-The model includes the ability to account for temperature variations, ideal natural gas distribution and landfill gas collection.
+The module includes the ability to account for ideal natural gas distribution and landfill gas collection.
 It is also useful for determining the effects of demand or load changes.

 Pipe2020: Gas can accommodate large networks, looped systems, and multiple supply and load points.
 Several scenarios may be set up in a single model, such as load changes and open/closed valves.

 Darcy Weisbach equations and the Ideal Gas law are used to describe pressure-temperature density relationships.
 Non-Ideal Gas and Constant Density Gas analyses are also available.
 Mass-flow calculation is used to determine velocity.

 |Output||Examples of Supported Elements